In vitro fertilization (IVF)

-- After egg retrieval, you may experience cramping and feelings of fullness or pressure.
+- After the procedure, you may have cramping and feelings of fullness or pressure.

-- Mature eggs are placed in a nutritive liquid (culture medium) and incubated.
+- Mature eggs are placed in a liquid that helps them develop.
 Eggs that appear healthy and mature will be mixed with sperm to attempt to create embryos.
-However, not all eggs may be successfully fertilized.
+But not all eggs are able to be fertilized with success.

 - Intracytoplasmic sperm injection (ICSI).
-In ICSI, a single healthy sperm is injected directly into each mature egg.
-ICSI is often used when semen quality or number is a problem or if fertilization attempts during prior IVF cycles failed.
+A single healthy sperm is injected right into each mature egg.
+Often, ICSI is used when semen quality or number is an issue.
+Or it might be used if fertilization attempts during prior IVF cycles didn't work.

-- Preimplantation genetic testing.
-Embryos are allowed to develop in the incubator until they reach a stage where a small sample can be removed and tested for specific genetic diseases or the correct number of chromosomes, typically after five to six days of development.
-Embryos that don't contain affected genes or chromosomes can be transferred to your uterus.
-While preimplantation genetic testing can reduce the likelihood that a parent will pass on a genetic problem, it can't eliminate the risk.
-Prenatal testing may still be recommended.
+Preimplantation genetic testing.
+Embryos are allowed to develop in the incubator until they reach a stage where a small sample can be removed.
+The sample is tested for certain genetic diseases or the correct number of threadlike structures of DNA, called chromosomes.
+There are usually 46 chromosomes in each cell.
+Embryos that don't contain affected genes or chromosomes can be transferred to the uterus.

-- You might be given a mild sedative.
-The procedure is usually painless, although you might experience mild cramping.
+- You might be given a mild sedative to help you relax.
+The procedure is often painless, but you might have mild cramping.

-- The doctor or nurse will insert a long, thin, flexible tube called a catheter into your vagina, through your cervix and into your uterus.
+- A long, thin, flexible tube called a catheter is placed into the vagina, through the cervix and into the uterus.

-- A syringe containing one or more embryos suspended in a small amount of fluid is attached to the end of the catheter.
+- A syringe that contains one or more embryos in a small amount of fluid is attached to the end of the catheter.

-- Using the syringe, the doctor or nurse places the embryo or embryos into your uterus.
+- Using the syringe, the embryo or embryos are placed into the uterus.

-If successful, an embryo will implant in the lining of your uterus about six to 10 days after egg retrieval.
+If the procedure works, an embryo will attach to the lining of your uterus about 6 to 10 days after egg retrieval.